yrzam/findb/README.md

 ```
 target share - a desired fraction of all your assets that the group should take.
 This may be any non-negative number
+start_date - since that day a rule is appled
+end_date - optional, the last day to be covered by the rule
 ...
 ```

-This table is not historical.

-> Examples: allocation group "CASH" should have a 5% target share
+> Examples: allocation group "CASH" should have a 5% target share in 2025 Q2

 ### current_fin_allocation (view)